4-Androstene 3, 17-dione, 4-androstene-3,17-dione, Andro, Androstene, Androst-4-ene-3,17-dione, Androstenediona, Androsténédione.<br/><br/>

-Androstenedione is used to increase the production of the hormone testosterone to enhance athletic performance, increase energy, keep red blood cells healthy, enhance recovery and growth from exercise, and increase sexual desire and performance.
+Androstenedione is used to increase the production of the hormone testosterone to enhance athletic performance, build muscle, reduce body fat, increase energy, keep red blood cells healthy, and increase sexual desire and performance.

 Androstenedione is considered a banned substance by the National Collegiate Athletic Association (NCAA).

 How does it work?Androstenedione is a steroid hormone used by the body to make testosterone and estrogen.

 Uses & Effectiveness

 - Enhancing athletic performance.
 Taking androstenedione by mouth in doses of 100-300 mg per day does not significantly increase muscle strength, muscle size, or lean body mass when used for 2-3 months in connection with weight training.

 - Increasing sexual desire and function.